How to lie about loud

 Moral: you have to know the environment the speaker was measured in.

-We measure our figures at 1M, with averaged sinewaves, with C weighing filters, before clipping, in a medium sized normal room.
+We measure our figures at 1M and 0.5M, with pink noise with C weighing filters, before clipping, in a medium sized normal room.
 Because the SoundBucket radiates in 360 degrees, the actual perceived loudness is actually higher than the already good figures suggest.

 Ideally we want you to listen to the dynamics of music, not clipping distortion just to get better loudness figures.
 But we appreciate that some folk just want it loud!
 So: